 Can you decipher the INCI list of your cosmetic products?

 Pick up the first product that comes to hand, and have a look through its INCI list (International Nomenclature of Cosmetic Ingredients).
-This list of contents, which is mostly incomprehensible to those outside of the industry, conceals toxic chemicals which are harmful to our bodies and the environment.
+This list of contents, which is mostly incomprehensible to those outside of the industry, conceals toxic chemicals which are harmful to the environment and to our bodies.
+In fact, they can disrupt our endocrine system.
 Personally, I have been able to eliminate most of these damaging ingredients of petroleum origin, and move towards natural products without harmful ingredients.
 A general rule of thumb for anyone wanting to do the same thing, but unsure of where to start?
 The fewer ingredients, the better the product.

 We have the most advanced and innovative technology of all time, allowing us to live in a world where everything works well and most problems can be solved.
 And yet, the gap between rich and poor is wider than ever.
 There are many cities with a critical lack of hygiene, many people in the world die every day of hunger or are without access to drinking water, and electronic waste is a serious ever-increasing threat, which is further exacerbated by deeply entrenched programmed obsolescence.
 It could be perfectly possible to have a situation where technology and IT are used for the good of the planet and everyone living on it, so why aren’t we making this a reality starting from right now?
 In the end (to quote some words of wisdom), where there is a will, there is a way.

 To find out more about how technology could contribute to a more sustainable world, I recommend this publication: How Technology Could Contribute to a Sustainable World.